rableenkaurkapoor/rableenkaurkapoor/README.md

 🔷5+ years of Professional Experience in Analytics with global organizations - Accenture, Wipro, and WNS

-🔷Transforming Data into Actionable Business Insight
+🔷Transforming Data into Actionable Business Insights

 ---
 ## 📌 Tools -